4 new restaurants set to open in downtown Charleston; Harris Teeter opens in West Ashley

-A New York City-based restaurant plans to open on the ground floor of the Greystar building by this fall, two North Carolina-based venues will be operating next to the Renaissance Hotel by this summer and a sports pub plans to open on upper King Street by this spring.
+A New York-based restaurant plans to open on the ground floor of the Greystar office building by this fall, two North Carolina-based venues will be operating next to the Renaissance Hotel by this summer, and a sports pub plans to open on upper King Street by this spring.

-JF Restaurants, the New York City-based hospitality group founded by restaurateur and Michelin-starred chef John Fraser, will open The Loyal at 465 Meeting St., a second iteration of the original in the Big Apple.
+JF Restaurants, the hospitality group founded by restaurateur and Michelin-starred chef John Fraser, will open The Loyal at 465 Meeting St., a second iteration of its original Big Apple establishment.

 Menu offerings will be a mix inspired by Southern ingredients and dishes from the northern outpost.